CrashOverid3/CARpwnd/README.md

 In this repo there will be two packages.
 One that has everything required baked in to allow for easy usage and one that splits all of the functions up so modifications can be made realy easily.

 TODO:
-Make it output read interfaces to terminal DONE,
-Make it output read interfaces to file DONE, make it allow for autosetup of normal can interface, impliment ICSIM?, add real puns so I wont be so sad, add ASCII to opening DONE, add injection modules, inject by typing, iject by replay,
+make it allow for autosetup of can interface, impliment ICSIM?, add real puns so I wont be so sad, add injection modules, inject by typing, iject by replay,